kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     DepartmentID,
     HireDate,
     CASE
         WHEN DepartmentID = 1 THEN  -- IT Department
             CASE
-                WHEN Salary >= 90000 THEN 'IT Senior Architect' WHEN Salary >= 70000 THEN 'IT Senior Developer' WHEN Salary >= 50000 THEN 'IT Developer' ELSE 'IT Junior'
+                WHEN BaseSalary >= 90000 THEN 'IT Senior Architect' WHEN BaseSalary >= 70000 THEN 'IT Senior Developer' WHEN BaseSalary >= 50000 THEN 'IT Developer' ELSE 'IT Junior'
             END
         WHEN DepartmentID = 2 THEN  -- HR Department
             CASE
-                WHEN Salary >= 80000 THEN 'HR Director' WHEN Salary >= 60000 THEN 'HR Manager' ELSE 'HR Specialist'
+                WHEN BaseSalary >= 80000 THEN 'HR Director' WHEN BaseSalary >= 60000 THEN 'HR Manager' ELSE 'HR Specialist'
             END
         WHEN DepartmentID = 3 THEN  -- Finance Department
             CASE
-                WHEN Salary >= 85000 THEN 'Finance Director' WHEN Salary >= 65000 THEN 'Senior Analyst' ELSE 'Financial Analyst'
+                WHEN BaseSalary >= 85000 THEN 'Finance Director' WHEN BaseSalary >= 65000 THEN 'Senior Analyst' ELSE 'Financial Analyst'
             END
         ELSE 'Other Department Role'